Learning and growing never stop

 By ROSHAN THIRAN

-Each year, TalentCorp launches its “Women In Leadership” mentoring programme where I am a mentor.
-Last year, during its launch, keynote speaker Datuk Seri Idris Jala posed a question to the audience:
+In 2014, during the launch of TalentCorp’s “Women In Leadership” mentoring programme, keynote speaker Datuk Seri Idris Jala posed a question to the audience:

 “Why is a Samurai fighter the hardest fighter to fight?”